 Alternatively, Clearwater can be deployed with a third party P-CSCF or Session Border Controller implementing P-CSCF.
 In this case Bono nodes are not required.

-Homestead provides a Web services interface to Sprout for retrieving authentication credentials and user profile information.
-It can either master the data (in which case it exposes a Web services provisioning interface) or can pull the data from an IMS compliant HSS over the Cx interface.
-The Homestead nodes run as a cluster using Cassandra as the store for mastered/mirrored data.
+Homestead provides a web services interface to Sprout for retrieving authentication credentials and user profile information.
+It can either master the data (in which case it exposes a web services provisioning interface) or can pull the data from an IMS compliant HSS over the Cx interface.
+The Homestead nodes themselves are stateless – the mastered / cached subscriber data is all stored on Vellum (via Cassandra’s Thrift interface).

-In the IMS architecture, the HSS mirror function is considered to be part of the I-CSCF and S-CSCF components, so in Clearwater I-CSCF and S-CSCF function is implemented with a combination of Sprout and Homestead (and Ralf if Rf billing is supported) clusters.
+In the IMS architecture, the HSS mirror function is considered to be part of the I-CSCF and S-CSCF components, so in Clearwater I-CSCF and S-CSCF function is implemented with a combination of Sprout and Dime clusters.

-Homer is a standard XML Document Management Server used to store MMTel service settings documents for each user of the system.
+Homer is a standard XDMS used to store MMTEL service settings documents for each user of the system.
 Documents are created, read, updated and deleted using a standard XCAP interface.
-As with Homestead, the Homer nodes run as a cluster using Cassandra as the data store.
+As with Homestead, the Homer nodes use Vellum as the data store for all long lived data.

-Ellis is a sample provisioning portal providing self sign-up, password management, line management and control of MMTel service settings.
-It is not intended to be a part of production Clearwater deployments (it is not easy to horizontally scale because of the MySQL underpinnings for one thing) but to make the system easy to use out of the box, when not using an external HSS.
+Ellis is a sample provisioning portal providing self sign-up, password management, line management and control of MMTEL service settings.
+It is not intended to be a part of production Clearwater deployments (it is not easy to horizontally scale because of the MySQL underpinnings for one thing) but to make the system easy to use out of the box.

 In a cloud scalable system like Clearwater load balancing is an important part of making the system horizontally scale in a robust way.
 Clearwater uses a variation on DNS load balancing to ensure even loading when clusters are being elastically resized to adapt to changes in total load.